 AC Optimal Power Flow

-JuliaGrid utilizes the JuMP package to construct optimal power flow models, allowing users to manipulate these models using the standard functions provided by JuMP.
+JuliaGrid uses the JuMP package to construct optimal power flow models, allowing users to manipulate these models using the standard functions provided by JuMP.
 As a result, JuliaGrid supports popular solvers mentioned in the JuMP documentation to solve the optimization problem.

 To solve the AC optimal power flow problem and obtain generator active and reactive power outputs, as well as bus voltage magnitudes and angles, users can use the following function: